alan-turing-institute/python-project-template/README.md

 _Note: I will not be covering Conda environments in this section.
 Conda is great when your project has dependencies outside of Python packages that you want to manage!
 If you're using Conda, you can still use this template – these are just recommendations for managing Python environments that don't affect the package itself._

-Every project should have a Python environment set up to manage dependencies. `poetry` has its own virtual environment management (if you're not familiar with it, maybe don't use poetry!), but if you're using `setuptools` or `hatch`, you can use `venv` to create a new environment in the root of your project.
+Every project should have a Python environment set up to manage dependencies.
+You can use the built-in Python tool `venv` to create a new environment in the root of your project.
 To create an environment called `.venv`, run the following command in your terminal:

 ```
 python -m venv .venv